 For an easy necklace perfect for everyday wear, simply attach leaf beads to oxidized chain.
 This web-exclusive project is from Stringing magazine.
 Look for another great necklace design by Silvija and Taya Koschnick in the upcoming summer issue of Stringing, plus 80+ stylish designs, a terrific article on eco-friendly beading, and money-saving tips for production work.

-Filed under: Chain Maille, Bead Making, Stringing, Wire Jewelry, Wire Wrapping, How To Bead, Beading Tools, Necklace Making, Beaded Jewelry Design, Beads, Beading Daily
+Filed under: Chain Maille, Beaded Beads, Bead Making, Stringing, Wire Jewelry, Wire Wrapping, How To Bead, Beading Tools, Necklace Making, Beaded Jewelry Design, Beads, Jewelry Making, Beading Daily